SarthakVaghela/Assembly-Language/README.md

 # Assembly-Language
-I always wanted to learn assembly and here are some code I created out of my curiosity
+I always wanted to learn assembly and here are some codes I created out of my curiosity